VDA5050/VDA5050/VDA5050_EN.md

 1. The mobile robot shall not take over the new order in its internal buffer.
 2. The mobile robot keeps the previous order in its buffer.
 3. The mobile robot shall report an error of type 'OTHER_ORDER_ACTIVE' and level 'WARNING'.
-4. The mobile robot continues with executing the previous order.
+4. The mobile robot shall continue with executing the previous order.
 5. The warning shall be reported until the mobile robot has accepted a new order.